Wednesday, November 20, 2024

 When you’re riding at a higher speed, which is easy to do with an e-bike, you’ll need to maneuver it quickly when presented with turns, lane changes, and stops at intersections or to avoid hitting someone or something.

 A rear-view mirror can really help with this when you need to make fast decisions.
-This is one of the top items on our Recommended Gear list!
-And many e-bikes don’t come with them when you buy.
+This is one of the top items in our Recommended Gear!
+And many e-bikes don’t come with them.
 However, they’re inexpensive and you should have one right away.
 They’re easy to clip onto your handlebar, but just make sure you find one with a clip size that fits your e-bike.

 A rear-view mirror attaches to your e-bike's handlebar and makes it easier to see cars and other bicyclists to the side and behind you.